Updating Yandex StoreDoc cluster settings

 -

-<retention_period>parameter value must be in the range from 7 to 35 (the default value is 7).
-This feature is at the Preview stage.
+<retention_period>value must be in the range from 7 to 35.
+The default value is 7.
+This feature is in Preview.
 For more information, see Backups.Changing the retention period affects both new and existing automatic backups.

-For example, if the original retention period was 7 days, and the remaining lifetime of a separate automatic backup is 1 day, then increasing the retention period to 9 days will change the remaining lifetime of this backup to 3 days.
+For example, if the original retention period was 7 days, and the remaining lifetime of a specific automatic backup was 1 day, then increasing the retention period to 9 days would make that backup’s remaining lifetime 3 days.

 --backup-window-start: The cluster backup start time, set in UTC formatHH:MM:SS.
 If the time is not set, the backup will start at 22:00 UTC.